DexterInd/GrovePi/README.md

 ## Support

 ### Raspberry Pi Compatibility
-The GrovePi is compatible with the Raspberry Pi models A, A+, B, B+, 2, and 3.
+The GrovePi is compatible with the Raspberry Pi models A, A+, B, B+, 2, and B3, B3+, A3+, and 4B.

 ### Scratch Support
 Once you've done the above command, you can install Scratch support if you want it.
 This step is optional.